Too many people finance things in today’s loan-happy world that we live in.

 Weddings can be expensive or affordable.
 A wedding can be done on any budget, no matter how low your budget may be.
 Remember, you can get married for just the cost of a marriage license!

-Weddings can be great, but taking out a loan to afford a big wedding is something that most people end up regretting.
+Weddings can be great, but taking out a loan to afford a big wedding or to buy a wedding ring is something that most people end up regretting.

 Many clothing stores now offer credit cards.
 They lure you in with a free item, $25 off, 5% off, or something else that is relatively small.